When you have a round face, certain haircuts can draw attention to your face.

 ➰ Wavy, Coily, or Curly Hair

-I’ve had clients tell me they think having a round face and coily, curly, or wavy hair is a curse.
+Clients tell me that having a round face and coily, curly, or wavy hair is a curse.
 I get why you might feel that way.
 For these hair types, most hairstyles will grow wider and poofier before they grow longer.

 This is because curls, coils, and waves need extra weight to pull them down.
 And the last thing you want with a round face is to look even wider!
 So, styling to achieve that elongated effect can take some practice.